djaus2/GPSMapIoTHub/README.md

 Azure IoT Hub and Device
 - As used with Sketch 7.
-- Having created them, see elsewhere ..
+- Having created them need Hub name.

 Now open this project and add your connection details in appsettings.json:
 - "HubName": "he IoT Hub Name